DataShades/ckanext-create_typed_package/README.md

 That's the main feature provided by the current plugin.

 Note, if you don't see the modal, check the JavaScript console for errors.
-If you see no errors or cannot fix them, thre is an alternative way.
+If you see no errors or cannot fix them, there is an alternative way.

-Modify the templates and add linkg to `/dataset/select-type`.
+Modify the templates and add link to `/dataset/select-type`.
 This page does not exist yet and in order to fix it, add `create_typed_package.use_separate_route = true` to the CKAN config file.
 Then reload the application and now you'll see dataset type selector on this new route.

+You can avoid modifications by adding `create_typed_package.replace_dataset_button = true` to the CKAN config file: this option overrides the original **Add dataset** button.
+If you don't need something fancy, prefer this option for simplicity.

 ![Selector on separate page](https://github.com/DataShades/ckanext-create_typed_package/raw/master/img/separate-route.png)